© Crown copyright 2020

 - staff can continue to enter and leave the home as required - however, consistent staff rotas should be used where possible and staff should follow infection control procedures

-- other residents in the home should remain in isolation and not attend any off-site school for 14 days, following the guidance for households
+- other residents in the home should remain in isolation, following the guidance for households

 Special schools and special colleges

-All residential special schools and colleges, jointly with local authorities, and taking into account parents’ views, should assess the risk, both for the individual institution and for the individual pupil/student, in deciding how to apply this guidance most effectively.
-This is likely to include working with the local Public Health England (PHE) health protection team and the clinical commissioning group (CCG).
+All residential special schools and colleges, jointly with local authorities, and taking into account parents’ views, should assess the risk, both for the individual institution and for the individual pupil or student, in deciding how to apply this guidance most effectively.
+This is likely to include working with the local Public Health England (PHE) health protection team and the local clinical commissioning group (CCG).

 It is important to maintain safe staff ratios, particularly for those pupils or students whose needs mean they are safer remaining in the setting than returning home.
 If necessary, the setting should work with the local authority to draft in staff from other settings rather than close.
 This could include deploying staff from mainstream schools and colleges, or other special schools and colleges that are not remaining open.
 Staffing should be prioritised towards the most vulnerable pupils and students, particularly those in residential provision.
 Where settings cannot remain open safely, they should aim to make closures temporary and reopen once they have drafted in additional staff.
 Local authorities must help with these staff movements and should, as far as possible, disregard the usual boundaries of maintained, academy, college or other institution type to move appropriate staff into priority settings.

-Managers of residential settings should speak to parents and carers to establish views on whether the child or young person should return home for the period of self-isolation or should remain at their setting.
+Managers of residential settings should speak to parents and carers to establish views on whether the child or young person should return home for any period of self-isolation (due to them, or someone else in the same setting, displaying symptoms) or should remain at their setting.
 They should do this pre-emptively, rather than waiting until someone shows symptoms.
-Where possible, the risk assessment should also include consideration of the impact on the pupil/student from the disruption of their usual staff relationships and routines.
+Where possible, the risk assessment should also include consideration of the impact on the pupil or student from the disruption of their usual staff relationships and routines.

 This could include when: